The Glover Park Group: Criticism

 The Glover Park Group has been criticized for its anti-ethanol campaign.
 According to the 2014 documentary film Pump, the Glover Park Group was hired by a conglomerate of organizations to discredit the biofuel industry.
 The Glover Park Group claimed that ethanol production replaces food production.
 Farmers who make ethanol say that this claim is false.
-Distiller's grains is a byproduct of the making of ethanol, a process in which the corn is not destroyed, but is rather converted into the two products.
-Distiller's grains is used as livestock feed.
+Distiller's grains are a byproduct of the making of ethanol, a process in which the corn is not destroyed, but is rather converted into the two products.
+Distiller's grains are used as livestock feed.

-In 2022 during the Russo-Ukrainian War, Glover Park Group was noted in the media for its representation of the United Arab Emirates as part of a public relations engagement.
+In 2022, during the Russo-Ukrainian War, Glover Park Group was noted in the media for its representation of the United Arab Emirates as part of a public relations engagement.
 At the time, the UAE was being criticized for its perceived favoritism for the Russian position in the war.

-After Abdel Fattah el-Sisi overthrow President Mohamed Morsi in the 2013 Egyptian coup, the Glover Park Group was hired by the authoritarian el-Sisi regime to promote the new administration.
+After Abdel Fattah el-Sisi overthrew President Mohamed Morsi in the 2013 Egyptian coup, the Glover Park Group was hired by the authoritarian el-Sisi regime to promote the new administration.

+In February of 2026, it came to light as part of the release of the Epstein files that the firm had been mentioned in one of the emails exchanged between the disgraced American financier, child sex offender, serial rapist, and human trafficker and American economist, former United States Secretary of the Treasury Larry Summers in 2015.
+In the email, Summers suggested that Epstein speak to someone at the Glover Park Group and mentioned Joe Lockhart and the work the firm had done for Bill Clinton and David Petraeus.
+Notably, the email is a passing mention, and there is no known communication between Epstein, Lockhart, or anyone from the firm; that didn't stop people on social media from criticizing the firm, Michael Feldman, and his wife, broadcast journalist Savannah Guthrie, for the mild footnote mention in the files.